Selective electron-phonon coupling strength from nonequilibrium optical spectroscopy: The case of MgB$_2$: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, we have demonstrated that tr-OS enables to directly access the energy exchange dynamics between electrons and the subset of more strongly coupled phonon modes.
+In this work, we have demonstrated that tr-OS enables directly accessing the energy exchange dynamics between electrons and the subset of more strongly coupled phonon modes.
 In the case of the BCS superconductor MgB$_2$, we have shown that the strong and selective coupling with the E$_{2g}$ B-B stretching phonon modes at $\sim$70 meV gives rise to an additional relaxation dynamics, which is absent in the non-superconducting isostructural compound AlB$_2$.
 The coupling strength with these SCPs, known to determine the $T_c$ of the superconducing phase transition, is $\lambda_{SCP}$(MgB$_2$) = 0.56, thus approximately half of the total EPC constant of \Mgb.
 This ratio is in agreement with recent estimations by first-principles quantum field theory calculations \cite{Novko2020}.
-The transient decoupling between the SCP distribution and the other phonon modes opens up the possibility of selectively controlling the nonequilibrium population of specific SCP modes \cite{Baldini2017,Novko2020}, thus transiently modifying the relevant electronic properties, including superconductivity.
+We then use the obtained $\lambda_{SCP}$(MgB$_2$) to estimate $T_c$ using Eq. \ref{eq:Tc}.
+In the limit of $\mu^* = 0$, we calculate the upper bound of $T_c$ = 35~K, thus very close to the actual $T_c$.
+The accounting of the pseudopotential $\mu^*$ is not trivial, as the literature reports values from 0.05~\cite{Bohnen2001} up to 1.151\cite{Moon2004}.
+For a mean value of $\mu^* = 0.1$, we obtain $T_c$ = 17~K, which is still more than 40\% of the actual value.
+These findings corroborate theory predictions that the strong and selective EPC with $E_{2g}$ phonons is the driving force for the superconducting pairing in \Mgb\, as well as a necessary condition for the superconductivity to appear at temperatures as high as 40 K~\cite{Yildirim2001, Kong2001, Bohnen2001}.
+Eventually, the transient decoupling between the SCP distribution and the other phonon modes opens up the possibility of selectively controlling the nonequilibrium population of specific SCP modes \cite{Baldini2017,Novko2020}, thus transiently modifying the relevant electronic properties, including superconductivity.

 Despite lacking the characteristic momentum resolution of ARPES or the wide frequency resolution of equilibrium OS, nonequilibrium spectroscopy provides a direct and quantitative estimation of the selective coupling with specific boson excitations and allows the disentanglement of the different electron-boson coupling channels $i$ that contribute to the total electron-boson coupling function, i.e. $\alpha^2\bar{F}$=$\sum_i\alpha^2\bar{F}_i$.
 This methodology can be extended to unconventional superconductors, in which charge, spin and orbital excitations emerge from strong electronic correlations \cite{Giannetti2017}.
 Moreover, quantitative access to EPC in anisotropically coupled electronic systems will be crucial for a robust control of the energy transfer mechanisms on the ultrafast time scales, including the manipulation of 'hot' phonons physics in order to limit overall heating of photoexcited systems and hence sustain quantum-coherent states~\cite{Cappelluti2022_2}.\\